General Practice Residency

 6. Apply scientific principles to learning and oral health care.
 This includes using critical thinking, evidence or outcomes-based clinical decision-making, and technology-based information retrieval systems.

-7. Utilize the values of professional ethics, lifelong learning, patient centered care, adaptability, and acceptance of cultural diversity in professional practice.
+7. Utilize the values of professional ethics, lifelong learning, patient centered care, adaptability, and caring for culturally diverse patient populations in professional practice.

 8. Understand the oral health needs of communities and engage in community service.
 This includes directing oral and systemic health promotion and disease prevention activities through participation in community programs focused on improving access to oral care and the prevention and reduction of oral disease.